mikependon/RepoDB.NET/pages/classes/trimqueryfield.md

 var result = connection.Query<Entity>(where);
 ```

-The result would contain all the records where the right trimmed `Column` is equals to `Value`.
+The result would contain all the records where the trimmed value of `Column` is equals to `Value`.

 ### GetString